Petropavl: Within the Russian Empire

 On April 16, 1838, Petropavlovsk was made a minor city of Ishimsky uyezd of Tobolsk province, since the Omsk region was abolished.

-In 1868, on November 4, when the Akmola region was formed (it existed in 1868-1919) with the center in Omsk, Petropavlovsk became a district city in this region.
+On November 4, 1868, when the Akmola region was formed (it existed from 1868–1919), with its center in Omsk, Petropavlovsk became a district city in this region.

 During the war with Napoleon, citizens and peasants twice sent recruits and voluntarily donated about 30 thousand rubles to the defense of the Fatherland.

-On may 11, 1849, a fire broke out, destroying 450 houses.
+On May 11, 1849, a fire broke out, destroying 450 houses.
 After that, the new construction began according to the plan approved by the Tsar.
-The author of the plan was the architect Chernenko, who did not take into account the features of the soil and terrain, and the Foothills more than once sank in spring floods.
+The author of the plan was the architect Chernenko, who did not take into account the features of the soil and terrain, and the foothills sank in spring floods more than once.
 The relocation of peasants from European Russia and the construction of the Siberian railway contributed to the development of the city.

-Petropavlovsk oil production supplied oil to St. Petersburg, Moscow, Riga, revel, Odessa, Samara, Vladivostok, as well as to England, Germany and Denmark.
-The largest were the Zenkov brothers ' tannery, and the factory for processing the intestines of the Swiss Accola.
-According to the census of 1897, there were 20014 people living in Petropavlovsk[the source is not specified 3714 days].
+Petropavlovsk oil production supplied oil to St. Petersburg, Moscow, Riga, Revel, Odesa, Samara, Vladivostok, as well as to England, Germany and Denmark.
+The largest were the Zenkov brothers' tannery, and the factory for processing the intestines of the Swiss Accola.
+According to the census of 1897, there were 20,014 people living in Petropavlovsk.
 Accounted for the bulk of Russians, Kazakhs, there were about 1500 people.
-A significant group were the Tatars-immigrants.
+A significant group were the immigrant Tatars.
 According to the source "Cities of Russia in 1910" St. Petersburg, 1914 in 1910, 37,973 people lived in Petropavlovsk, including by national composition: Russians — 72.8%, Turkish-Tatars — 25.2%, poles — 0.5%, Jews-1.1%, Germans-0.2%, Finns-0.2 %.

-For a long time, a distinctive feature of the city remained the low level of improvement, lack of Sewerage, cluttered streets, unsanitary condition of bazaars and slaughterhouses, which contributed to the spread of diseases.
+For a long time, a distinctive feature of the city remained the low level of improvement, lack of sewage, cluttered streets, the unsanitary condition of bazaars and slaughterhouses, which contributed to the spread of diseases.
 The city had one hospital with 10 beds.
 By 1900, there were 13 educational institutions in the city, including one fifth-grade school, one women's gymnasium, two parochial schools, one parish school, two village schools, and six Tatar schools.
 The largest enterprise in the city was a cannery, built in 1915, which employed 100 people.
 There were nine mosques in the city, of which six were made of stone.

-In 1896, the Petropavlovsk railway station of the South Ural railway was built near the city as part of the TRANS-Siberian railway.
+In 1896, the Petropavlovsk railway station of the South Ural railway was built near the city as part of the Trans-Siberian railway.